stetsonbost/KnotsWithSam/README.md

 # KnotsWithSam

-This python program enumerates the Gauss codes for all subdiagrams of a knotted surface, given its Gauss code.
+The Python program enumerates the Gauss codes for all subdiagrams of a knotted surface, given its Gauss code.

+The Haskell programs produces invariants of a knotted surface, given its Gauss code.